DiegoCook/DashCook/JavaScript/Objetos/DateObject.md

 let cumpleanos2 = new Date(1995,11,17)

 let cumpleanos3 = new Date(1995,11,17,3,24,0)
-//año, mes día, hora, minuto, segundo
+//año, mes, día, hora, minuto, segundo

 ```